 In the context of poor mental health among LGBTQ+ young people in Australia, this research project investigates young people’s digital peer support practices and how these can be fostered and supported by national mental health policy.

-The project will engage LGBTQ+ young people (16-25 years) through a national survey and interviews.
+The project engages LGBTQ+ young people (16-25 years) through a national survey and interviews.
 LGBTQ+ support service staff and volunteers will also be interviewed, along with ‘influential peers’ (nominated by LGBTQ+ participants), who will also be engaged through digital ethnography.

-The project will engage in deep analysis of LGBTQ+ young people’s digital peer support practices to produce evidence on:
+The project engages in deep analysis of LGBTQ+ young people’s digital peer support practices to produce evidence on:

 – the care and resources offered